slsa-framework/slsa/docs/spec/draft/source-requirements.md

 Organizations that want strong guarantees and auditability of their change management processes.

 Benefits:
-Provides reliable information to policy enforcement tools.
+Provides authenticatable and auditable information to policy enforcement tools.

 ## System Requirements